- 01. What is Art?

 Therefore, an independent artist who has already exposed his work, can ask more for a drawing course than a post-bachelor student who has been drawing for a long time.

-Also, if you have only taken the high school diploma with option plastic arts, you can’t ask for the same remuneration as for a student of the Fine Arts or of the Royal College of Art.
+Also, if you have only taken the high school diploma with option plastic arts, you can't ask for the same remuneration as for a student of the Fine Arts or of the Royal College of Art.
 Logic.
+In fact, many teachers find tutoring as ideal jobs for ex teachers.

 The expertise has a cost and it's necessary to value your background.
 Indeed, during your private lessons you can pass on the techniques you were taught in prestigious formations to people who would never have access otherwise.